twgr/probabilistic_matlab/README.md

 ### What is this repo? ###

 This code base currently falls somewhere between a Matlab-based probabilistic program and an SMC/PMCMC-based inference toolbox.
 Models are written using a template format that is expressive and general purpose, but which forces an inference-friendly structuring.
-This produces faster inference and increased memory efficiency than fork-based probabilistic programs, by exploiting vectorization, compression, and more efficient sample storage (particularly for PMCMC algorithms).
+This can produce faster inference and increased memory efficiency than fork-based probabilistic programs, by exploiting vectorization, compression, and more efficient sample storage (particularly for PMCMC algorithms).
 As such, it is currently more of a compilation target for probabilistic programming systems than being a language in its own right, but it is still very easy to write models in directly the required format none the less.

 The main advantages of the package are:

 * It can run huge numbers of particles and iterations without suffering memory issues.
 For example, on a 3 dimensional Kalman filter with 50 time-steps in the state sequence, with 32GB of available RAM, one can run up to ~10e6 particles and store ~200e6 total samples.
-* Vectorization gives fast performance for many models (~20 times faster than Anglican on the above model).
+* Vectorization gives fast performance for many models.
 * Can incorporate arbitrary deterministic external Matlab code.
 * Provides output in a common format with automatic output processing functions provided.
 * Allows state-of-the-art general purpose inference in the form of interacting particle Markov chain Monte Carlo (iPMCMC).